tonsky/tongue/README.md

 - Translations are either strings, template strings or arbitrary functions.
 - It can be used from both Clojure and ClojureScript.

-In contrast with other i18n solutions relying on comlex and limiting string-based syntax for defining pluralization, wording, special cases etc, Tongue lets you use arbitrary functions.
+In contrast with other i18n solutions relying on complex and limiting string-based syntax for defining pluralization, wording, special cases etc, Tongue lets you use arbitrary functions.
 It gives you convenience, code reuse and endless possibilities.

 ### Who’s using Tongue?